 A traditional orchard of indigenous trees was planted at Mayfields Farm not long after the CRT took over.
 At 10 years old, the orchard is still in its adolescent stage, but will soon be reaching maturity.
 Sheep and lambs graze around the trees making it a beautiful spot to sit and take in the atmosphere and forget about modern life for a few moments.

 Another highlight of the farm is the wet woodland, which is rare.
 The unusual habitat attracts a wide range of different species.
 A raised, accessible footpath runs through the wet woodland to allow everyone to enjoy it from a safe perspective which leads to the red squirrel enclosure.

 Please select a donation amount (required)

-Covers the cost of our Wildlife Monitoring Officers completing one afternoon monitoring the butterflies.
+Helps us with the cost of our Wildlife Monitoring Officers complete an afternoon wildlife monitoring.

 Helps us with the cost of welcoming a class of children onto a farm for a half day session.